mlswg/mls-architecture/draft-ietf-mls-architecture.md

 secrecy for all messages exchanged in the epochs after the compromised party has been removed.

-### Compromise by an active adversary with the ability to sign messages
+### Compromise by an Active Adversary with the Ability to Sign Messages

-If an active adversary has compromised an MLS client and can sign messages, two different settings emerge.
+If an active adversary has compromised an MLS client and can sign messages, two different scenarioss emerge.
 In the strongest compromise scenario, the attacker has access to the signing key and can forge authenticated messages.
 In a weaker, yet realistic scenario, the attacker has compromised a client but the client signature keys are protected with dedicated hardware features which do not allow